 Blender cannot define an 'asset' type (datablock) that would handle all that kind of possibilities.
 It's just out of the scope.
 Thus, the concept of asset shall be as shallow and minimum as possible within Blender.

 "What" is an asset, how it behaves, etc. is defined by the asset engine.

 However, there is something about assets that must be defined from Blender side: a minimum set of metadata, used to identify and list them.
-Here are currently proposed ones, based on mere file metadata (i.e. what we already have in current filebrowser), and discussion from December at the BI:
+Here are currently proposed ones, based on mere file metadata (i.e. what we already have in current filebrowser):

-Assets, variants and revisions all have uuids (128bits numbers).
+Repositories, assets, variants, revisions and views all have uuids (128bits numbers).

-Blender identifies an asset by its asset engine, repository root path, and its asset/variant/revision uuids triple.
+Blender identifies an asset by its asset engine and its repository/asset/variant/revision/views uuids.